balena-io/docs/pages/installing/gettingStarted-Parallella.md

 ![git pushing](/img/screenshots/git_pushing.png)

 To start with, we will just run the standard "Hello, World!" example from parallella which uses the epiphany sdk.
 This demo allows the epiphany C code to be cross-compiled in the cloud.

-You will notice the code has a `Dockerfile` which is a recipe file that allows you to define your build and runtime environment.
+If you look at the code [here][parallella-demo-link], you will notice the code has a `Dockerfile` which is a recipe file that allows you to define your build and runtime environment.
 We recomment you have a look at how to effectively use [dockerfiles][dockerfile].

 To clone it, run the following in a terminal: